-- the cultivation of mature scholarship and immersive intellectual pursuits;
+- the cultivation of mature scholarship and immersive intellectual pursuits

-- an expanding palette of artistic opportunities;
+- an expanding palette of artistic opportunities

-- the addition of competitive interscholastic athletics;
+- the addition of competitive interscholastic athletics

-- extended investigation into ethical behavior and decision making;
+- extended investigation into ethical behavior and decision making

-- the practice and application of 21st century problem-solving skills;
+- the practice and application of 21st century problem-solving skills

-- collaborative learning cohorts;
+- collaborative learning cohorts

-- deepening connections with dedicated faculty and staff;
+- deepening connections with dedicated faculty and staff

-- the application of leadership skills in a global context.
+- the application of leadership skills in a global context

 As students grow emotionally, physically, and intellectually, they are mentored, challenged, encouraged, and celebrated by expert faculty.
 Our teachers know just how much to push (understanding each student’s unique educational journey), and they know how to turn every misstep into an opportunity for growth.
 The resulting foundation of trust between teachers and students creates an atmosphere in which students are willing to embrace difficulty and risk failure in the pursuit of knowledge and growth.

 An ambitious academic curriculum in middle school helps students become confident, independent thinkers, with the ability to express themselves both orally and in writing, as well as through a wide range of artistic media.
 As expert educators practice diverse teaching methodologies, learning becomes deep, authentic, and relevant, and students take time to explore and understand their own best modes of learning.
 “Do I learn best by reading?
 By writing?
 By listening?
 What combination of research and retrieval works best for me?”
-As students become more independent they also become better equipped to work collaboratively.
+Ironically, as students become more independent they also become better equipped to work collaboratively.
 They start to understand what it means to learn and more importantly, how to learn, through inquiry, partnership, and reflection.

 Dedicated spaces for learning and socializing, an expanded repertoire of artistic and athletic outlets, and nurturing relationships formed with supportive mentors promote responsibility, independence, and the discovery of new passions.
 A rigorous, engaging curriculum helps secure a broad base of knowledge.
 Critical thinking, problem solving, analysis and reasoning are woven throughout all aspects of the middle school experience.

 The Lesley Ellis anti-bias curriculum and social justice program is infused throughout all curricular areas, with an emphasis on developing a deepening cultural consciousness and an understanding that every individual has the power to transform the world.
-Focused discussions enable students to construct a confident identity, practice empathetic and just interactions in diverse situations and with diverse groups of people, and develop the skills needed to stand up for oneself and others in the face of injustice.
+Focused discussions enable students to construct a confident identity, practice empathetic and just interactions in diverse situation and with diverse groups of people, and develop the skills needed to stand up for oneself and others in the face of injustice.

 When confronted with discriminatory expressions and /or actions, middle schoolers are challenged constantly to consider issues that pertain to inclusion, empathy, and activism.
 The middle school anti-bias curriculum recognizes differences as fundamental and confronts troublesome issues rather than glossing over and dismissing them.
 Our goal is to foster the growth of positive self-concepts, while discouraging attitudes of superiority and ethnocentrism in ourselves and in those around us.